Days before World Cup, much of Brazil just not in the mood

-RIO DE JANEIRO The upcoming soccer World Cup in Brazil was supposed to be the party to end all parties.
+RIO DEIRO The upcoming soccer World Cup in Brazil was supposed to be the party to end all parties.

 What more could a fan want?